 About

-In 2021-2022 Lucrezia was the Group Leader of a research project funded by IPERION-HS – a pan-European infrastructure for heritage science.
+In 2021-2024 Lucrezia is the Group Leader of a research project funded by IPERION-HS – a pan-European infrastructure for heritage science.
 The project is called “Meaningful materials in the khipu code: a multi-modal analysis” for which she coordinated the collaboration of six European museums and four European laboratories.
 In this way, she could lead the first physical and chemical analysis of eight khipus.
-The research team also included Dr Marei Hacke – a conservator scientist specialized in textile analysis with experience in the study of Andean textiles at the Heritage Laboratory of Visby, Sweden – and Professor Sabine Hyland – a worldwide leading khipu scholar in the Divinity department at the University of St Andrews-.
+The research team also included Dr Marei Hacke – a conservator scientist specialised in textile analysis with experience in the study of Andean textiles at the Heritage Laboratory of Visby, Sweden – and Professor Sabine Hyland – a worldwide leading khipu scholar in the Divinity department at the University of St Andrews-.

 • Lucrezia Milillo studying a khipu.
 The khipu is laying on a flat surface and she is approaching it with tweezers and magnifying glass.
 She is wearing a mask